g-ser/wavelength-assignment/README.md

     1. Assign to the node with the highest degree in the auxiliary graph a color.
 If there are a lot of nodes with the same degree just choose randomly one of them.
     2. Go to the node with the highest degree which is not painted so far.
     3. For the node that you chose at step 2 check its neighboring nodes.
-       a.
-If all the colors that have been assigned so far are in the neighbors of the node that you chose at step 2 then assign a new color to the node
+       1. If all the colors that have been assigned so far are in the neighbors of the node that you chose at step 2 then assign a new color to the node
-       b.
-If a is not true then assign to the node an already assigned color
+       2. If a is not true then assign to the node an already assigned color
     4. Are there more nodes on the auxiliary graph?
-       a.
-If 4 is true then go to step 2
+       1. If 4 is true then go to step 2
-       b.
-If 4 is NOT true then go to step 5
+       2. If 4 is NOT true then go to step 5
     5. Terminate the algorithm

   * Coloring in alternate order